 Please note: if you make a purchase via a link in this post, I may receive a small commission.

-Happy Valentine’s Day, you lovely, wonderful people ❤️ >Jump to recipe<
+Happy Valentine’s Day, you lovely, wonderful human ❤️ >Jump to recipe<

-I’m so appreciative of all of you following along with me on this journey, and as many of you know, one of my very favorite things to do in the kitchen is bake tasty, delicious treats.
+I so appreciate you following along with me on this journey, and as you probably know, one of my very favorite things to do in the kitchen is bake tasty, delicious treats.
 And as my Valentine’s Day gift to you, I’m sharing this awesome recipe!

 So, I’ll tell you, there was some trial and error here.
 I did it “the wrong way”, but I was totally able to course-correct, and dang.
 The result is pretty spectacular.
 And you won’t even have to go through the mishap that I did.
 Just know that not only are you benefiting from the results of my mistakes, but if you follow along, soft and chewy cookie bliss awaits you.